How to Improve the Indoor Air Quality in Your Home

 How is the indoor air quality (IAQ) in your Wilmington, North Carolina, home?
 Most indoor air pollution is invisible.
 However, its effects are very real.
-Poor indoor air quality can cause frequent headaches, nausea, fatigue, sniffling, sneezing, shortness of breath and dizziness.
-It can aggravate existing respiratory conditions like COPD and asthma.
-It can make allergies even worse.
-The good news is that you don’t have to live with poor IAQ.
-Here are eight easy ways to clean up your indoor air:
+Poor indoor air quality can cause frequent headaches, sinus problems, fatigue, sniffling, sneezing, shortness of breath and dizziness.
+It can make allergies worse and aggravate existing respiratory conditions like COPD and asthma.
+The good news is that you don’t have to live with poor indoor air quality.
+Here are seven easy ways to clean up your indoor air:

-Counteract the pet dander with frequent vacuuming and mopping.
+Counteract pet dander with frequent vacuuming and mopping.
 Vacuums with a HEPA filter are best and can reduce pollen and dust mites as well.
-Mopping with plain water afterward will remove any lingering dust, dander and dirt.
+Mopping hard floors after vacuuming carpet will remove any lingering dust, dander and dirt.

 Homes with high humidity are especially prone to poor IAQ.
-Drippy faucets and leaky pipes are dust mite magnets.
+Dripping faucets and leaky pipes can cause a host of issues.
 Viruses and bacteria, especially those that cause respiratory infections, flourish in moist environments.
 A hygrometer is an inexpensive gadget that measures indoor relative humidity.
-Readings from 30 to 50 percent are considered ideal and are best for controlling indoor air pollution.
+Readings from 40 to 50 percent are considered ideal and are best for controlling indoor air pollution.

 3. Avoid Artificially Scented Products

-HVAC equipment can pollute indoor air if it’s not cleaned and serviced annually.
+HVAC equipment can pollute indoor air if it’s not cleaned and serviced at least once per year, preferably twice annually.
 Clogs in the condensate drain line can create bacterial slime in the condensate drain pan.
-Ductwork can also become infested with contaminants that blow into your home when your HVAC cycles on.
+Ductwork can also become coated with contaminants that blow into your home when your HVAC cycles on.
 Have your HVAC serviced annually.
 Ducts should be inspected every few years and cleaned as needed.

 HVAC filters trap particles, pet hair and other airborne contaminants before they can get inside the system.
 Clogged filters can negatively impact IAQ.
 All of the air in your home travels through that dirty filter over and over every day.
 Operating your HVAC with a clogged filter is one of the worst things you can do for IAQ.
 This is especially true if someone in your family has a breathing disorder.
 If you have pets, brush them daily to reduce dander and pet hair.
 That helps to decrease the load on your filter.